openebs-archive/openebs-docs/docs/tasks_install.md

    spec:
 ```

-Once STS yaml has modified, apply the same.
-We are using MongoDB STS application as an example.
+Once you modify the STS yaml, apply the same.
+The following command uses MongoDB STS application as an example.

 ```
 kubectl apply -f mongo-statefulset.yml
 ```

-Now  PVs for each stateful instance  will be deployed across AZs.Use following command to check it.
+PVs for each stateful instance are now deployed across AZs.
+Use the following command to verify.

 ```
 kubectl get pods -o wide
 ```

-It will show the output like below.
+The output is displayed as follows.

 ```
 NAME                                                             READY     STATUS    RESTARTS   AGE       IP           NODE